Health & Safety

 These steps will help ensure that everyone is doing their part to keep Marist a safe place for living and learning.

 COVID-19 Vaccine and Booster Requirement

-Marist will continue to require members of the Marist community to obtain the full vaccine series and booster for the Fall 2022 semester.
+Marist will continue to require members of the Marist community to obtain the full vaccine series and booster for the 2022-2023 academic year.
 Additionally, the College will strongly recommend individuals obtain a second booster, once eligible.
 To comply with this requirement for the 2022-23 academic year: 1) All members of the Marist community will complete a COVID-19 vaccine series and booster(s), and will have provided proof of that vaccination to the College, or 2) will have received a religious or medical exemption approved and granted by the College.
 All members of the Marist College community must adhere to this policy by uploading their proof of vaccination and booster dose to the Marist Health Services Patient Portal by the deadlines listed below.
 Anyone who is not eligible for a booster by the stated deadline, must receive their booster within 30 days of becoming eligible, per CDC guidelines.
 Individuals who were previously approved for a medical or religious exemption from the COVID-19 vaccine requirement will need to renew their exemptions for the 2022-23 academic year.

 Masking Requirement Modified, Effective February 18, 2022